-If you’re idea of a banging holiday involves getting horizontal in the sun at a branded resort, going nuts on the all-inclusive buffet bar and cruising the hotel gift shop for souvenirs, then Trippin is not for you.
+If your idea of a banging holiday involves getting horizontal in the sun at a branded resort, going nuts on the all-inclusive buffet bar and cruising the hotel gift shop for souvenirs, then Trippin is not for you.

 Created by three friends – Kesang Ball, Yasmin Shahmir and Sam Blenkinsopp – Trippin started life as a private Facebook group for their combined network of creative, unusual friends to share hidden travel gems and secrets from around the world.